Bates-ECON456-Thesis-Seminar/thesis-course-materials/assignments/methods_and_data.md

 the text and direct the reader to the Data Appendix for additional information if needed or relegate some additional information to a footnote.
 This means that you should only include detailed discussions of variables that you intend to be the focus of your analysis.
-Bates College Econ 456C Senior Thesis Seminar Fall 2023

 Methods & Data Formatting Guidelines:
 Your completed Methods & Data document must meet the following requirements:
-- The Methods & Data section must be submitted as a Microsoft Word document prior to the deadline.
+- The Methods & Data section must be submitted prior to the deadline.
+Submit a .docx file or a .md or a .tex file.
 - Please title the document “Methods & Data – Last Name” (where “Last Name” is replaced with your last name).
 - The Methods & Data section should be about 3 to 7 pages, including tables.
 - The document should be formatted as follows:
     - 1-inch margins
-    - Double spacing
+    - Double-spacing
     - Page numbers in right-hand corner
     - Title and name on first page (or title page)
     - Chicago/APA style citations

-2. Data Appendix.
+## Data Appendix

 The Data Appendix is a document that serves as a codebook for the analysis data files.
 It should be saved in the Documents folder.
 The Data Appendix should provide information about every variable in your analysis data file, including definitions and coding (for all variables), summary statistics and histograms (for